eliezio/aegis-engine/README.md

 process takes about 40 minutes to complete if ramdisk and deployment images are created in advance.

+Please note, in the default / embeded pdf / idf files, we have specified two disks for each vms we are going to create.
+If you are going to provide pdf / idf files yourself with mulitple disks, please note the current deployment script will not work when the disks have the same size as we specify the bootable disk based on size.

 # References

 [1] https://opnfv-releng-xci.readthedocs.io/en/latest/